Superalgos/Superalgos/docs/pages/suite/suite-data-mine-hierarchy.md

 **{{site.data.data_mine.procedure_loop}}**

-procedure_loop: "The procedure loop holds the JavaScript code that cycles through an input processing information to generate an output."
+procedure_loop: "The procedure loop holds the JavaScript code that cycles through reading an input processing information to generate an output."